191st Street station: Pedestrian tunnel

 At its connection to the subway station elevator, it is 225 feet below the surface.
 The tunnel was built underneath a steep hill to save people a walk of 1/4 to 1/3 mi and a steep climb.
 Before the tunnel opened, riders used circuitous routes to get to either the Dyckman Street or 181st Street stations.
 The tunnel provided better access westward to the Hudson River in the valley between 187th Street and Nagle Avenue.
 The tunnel was built to be 12 feet wide and 12 feet high in the center, with 6 feet sides, and an arched roof with a radius of 6 feet.
 The tunnel was built of concrete reinforced with steel, and excavated through solid rock, except for 173 feet at the street end of the tunnel, which was built as a roofed-over cut.
 The tunnel's construction was expected to increase development in this area of Manhattan as the difficult terrain would no longer be a deterrent.
 The underground street remains the only one of its kind in Manhattan.
 The tunnel was lined with glazed tile, lit for its entire length, and guarded at all times.
 It had a stationary post where a policeman was always on duty.
 Policemen were stationed at either end of the tunnel.
 The tunnel's grade from the steps at the Broadway entrance to the subway platform is one percent to allow water used in cleaning that collects around the walls to drain through a sewer to the subway.
-The difference between the two ends is 9.5 feet.
+The difference in elevation between the tunnel's two ends is 9.5 feet.

 The approach to the entrance through the building at the southwest corner of 191st Street and St. Nicholas Avenue was rebuilt by the Morgenthau Realty Company in conjunction with the construction of a building at this location.
 In November 1916, work on rebuilding the station entrance was completed.